 In the long run, drugs don’t help you.
 Instead, they create another set of problems.
-Now, you need help for the depression as well as drug and alcohol rehab.
+Now, you need help with the depression as well as drug and alcohol rehab.
 At the San Antonio Recovery Center, we routinely help folks just like you with dual diagnosis treatment.

 Getting Help for a Co-Occurring Disorder

 Co-occurring disorders include mood disorders and addiction and are referred to as dual diagnosis.
 In the past, you would first deal with the addiction and then later try to get help for depression.
 However, treating the conditions as two separate diagnoses results in less effective treatment outcomes.
 When you self-medicate, you’re still dealing with the reasons for using, which quickly sets you up for a relapse.

 That’s why our therapists help you deal with both conditions at the same time.
 Pharmacological support assists with the depression.
 Our experts conduct a thorough assessment to ensure that you receive targeted treatment.
 Next, we integrate interventions with other evidence-based modalities.

 Examples of addiction rehab programs include:

 - Cognitive-behavioral therapy that assists with the development of healthy patterns in thoughts, feelings, and actions

 - One-on-one talk therapy for substance abuse counseling as well as mood disorder recovery